axanthos/orange3-textable-prototypes/doc/widgets/CHILDES.rst

     button (or equivalently check the box) in order for computation and data emission to proceed.

-*Please select one or more titles.*
+*Please add a corpus to the selection.*
-    The widget instance is not able to emit data to output because no theatre play has been selected.
+    The widget instance is not able to emit data to output because no corpus has been added to the selection.

+*Connecting to CHILDES website, please wait...*
+    The widget instance is in the process of connecting with the CHILDES website in order to recreate the database cache.

 Errors
 ~~~~~~

-*Couldn't download data from theatre-classique website.*
+*Couldn't download corpus %s from CHILDES website.*
+    An error has prevented the widget from downloading the indicated corpus
+    from the CHILDES website.

+*Error while attempting to scrape the CHILDES website.*
-    An error has prevented the widget to download the data from the
+    An error has prevented the widget to scrape the data from the
-    theatre-classique (most likely related to a connection problem).
+    CHILDES website while recreating the database cache.

+*Couldn't save database to disk.*
+    An error has prevented the widget from saving the database cache to disk
+    after recreating the database cache.

+..
+[1] The user is reffered to the `CHAT transcription format documentation <https://talkbank.org/manuals/CHAT.html>`_ for the meaning and possible values of the numerous annotations extracted by the widget.